On subspace designs: Maximum Lg -designs

-In \cite{ebert1998partitioning} (see also \cite{baker2000baer}) it has been described a different way to construct a partition of $\PG(k-1,q^2)$ when $k$ is odd by Baer subgeometries (that is not by taking point orbits under a certain subgroup of a Singer cycle).
+In \cite{ebert1998partitioning} (see also \cite{baker2000baer}) it has been described a different way to construct a partition of $\PG(k-1,q^2)$ by Baer subgeometries when $k$ is odd (i.e. not by taking orbits under a certain subgroup of a Singer cycle).

 Canonical subgeometries can be characterized as those $\fq$-linear sets $L_U$ of $\PG(k-1,q^m)=\PG(V,\F_{q^m})$ such that $U$ is an $\fq$-subspace of $V$ with $\dim_{\fq}(U)=k$ and $\langle U \rangle_{\F_{q^m}}=V$.
 In particular, canonical subgeometries are scattered linear sets of rank $k$.